huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

 ```

 Note that the imported state may not be identical to your resource definition, due to some attributes missing from the
 API response, security or some other reason.
-The missing attributes include: `db`, `collation`, `availability_zone`,`lower_case_table_names`.
+The missing attributes include: `db`, `collation`, `availability_zone`,
-It is generally recommended running `terraform plan` after importing a RDS instance.
-You can then decide if changes
+`lower_case_table_names`,`slow_log_show_original_status`.
+It is generally recommended running `terraform plan` after
-should be applied to the instance, or the resource definition should be updated to align with the instance.
+importing a RDS instance.
+You can then decide if changes should be applied to the instance, or the resource definition
+should be updated to align with the instance.
 Also, you can ignore changes as below.

 ```hcl
 resource "huaweicloud_rds_instance" "instance_1" {